Administrative Leadership Organizational Structure

 Rochester Community and Technical College is a member of the Minnesota State system.
 The Board of Trustees governs the statewide system of community and technical colleges and state universities.

-RCTC’s chief executive officer (President) reports to the Minnesota State Chancellor.
-The President’s Office is the focal point for plans, policies, and operational decisions crucial to institutional progress.
-To fulfill the responsibilities for administration, the President’s Cabinet consists of others responsible for specific functions of the College.
+RCTC’s President reports to the Minnesota State Chancellor.
+The President’s Office is the focal point for plans, policies, and operational decisions crucial to institutional progress; and to fulfill the responsibilities for administration, the President’s Cabinet consists of those responsible for specific functions of the College.

 The President is the chief executive of the College and executes directly or by delegation, all executive and administrative duties in connection with the operations of the College.

-Vice President of Student Affairs and Enrollment Management (Chief Student Affairs Officer)
+Vice President of Student Affairs (Chief Student Affairs Officer)

-The Vice President of Finance and Facilities is the Chief Financial Officer with responsibility for the College’s business affairs, auxiliary enterprises, and facilities.
+The Interim Vice President of Finance and Facilities is the Chief Financial Officer with responsibility for the College’s business affairs, auxiliary enterprises, safety, security and facilities.

 Executive Director of Communications, Marketing and External Relations